 If you pause your TV at the 10:33 mark.
 Ariel makes a funny face that eventually became a meme.
 You know the meme with glasses inserted on Ariel’s face?

 Sebastian is my favorite character.
 He’s more likable than Ariel.

-The reason why King Triton acts like an a-hole towards Ariel’s obsession towards Prince Eric, is because his wife was killed by humans.
+The reason why King Triton acts like an a-hole towards Ariel’s obsession over Prince Eric, is because his wife was killed by humans.